raspberrypilearning/lego-data-dash/en/step_2.md

 ## Plan your dashboard

 Use this step to plan your Dashboard, and think about what information you want to display.
 You can plan by just thinking; tinkering; drawing or writing; or however you like!

-The APIs shown in this project are huge repositories of data stored online, specifically made for people like you to access.
-They contain all sorts of useful and interesting data.
-Let's have a look now at what the example APIs can tell you:

-API 1 is called NAME, and it stores worldwide data on TOPIC.
-You can use it to LIST OF IDEAS AND DATASETS

-API 2 is called NAME, and it stores worldwide data on TOPIC.
-You can use it to LIST OF IDEAS AND DATASETS

-API 3 is called NAME, and it stores worldwide data on TOPIC.
-You can use it to LIST OF IDEAS AND DATASETS
+We will use an example API in this project from OpenAQ to demonstrate how to create and use your data dashboard, but you could use any API you like!
+(There are some more API links in the final step for you to look at if you'd like to try it with a different data source.)

 ### Why are you making a Dashboard?